 There is a reason that a family member decided to pick up the phone when they did and call you.
 Finding out the reason is key in selling memory care.
-Here are the 6 basics to remember when selling memory care:
+Here are the six senior living sales strategies to remember when selling memory care:

 1. Listen, Listen, Listen, and then Listen Some More.

 - Allow the family time to vent and explain their frustrations.

 - Make sure to give them an opportunity to ask questions.

 - Ask open-ended discovery questions.
 This will give you more information regarding their situation and concerns.